whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/common-errors-ifttt.md

 1. Head to [https://ifttt.com/my\_services](https://ifttt.com/my_services) or the mobile app and locate the service you're having trouble with
 2. Click ⚙︎ **Settings** on the top right
 3. Click **Reconnect**
-4. You'll be taken to a page where you can reconnect the service to [[IFTTT]]
+4. You'll be taken to a page where you can reconnect the service to [[ifttt.md]]

 ![mceclip1.png](https://help.ifttt.com/hc/article_attachments/4406475965595/mceclip1.png)